cardano-foundation/CIPs/CIP-0062/README.md

 `UnknownChoiceError` - If the `choice` is not within the `proposal` option set.

 `InvalidBlockDateError` - If the `validUntil` is not a valid block date.

-`InvalidVotingKeyError` - If the `keyPath` is not a valid voting key.

 `InvalidVotePlanError` - If the `votePlanId` is not a valid vote plan.